translate/virtaal/docs/localising_virtaal.rst

 Search
 ------
-Searching is done using the code from :doc:`toolkit/pogrep`.
+Searching is done using the code from :ref:`pogrep <toolkit:pogrep>`.
 It supports case (in)sensitive searches, regular expressions, and Unicode normalisation.
 Some languages might benefit from language specific normalisation.

 .. _localising_virtaal#quality_checks:

 Quality checks
 ==============
-Since version 0.7, Virtaal provides access to the quality checks of :doc:`toolkit/pofilter`.
+Since version 0.7, Virtaal provides access to the quality checks of :ref:`pofilter <toolkit:pofilter>`.
 Several customisations are possible for your language, like disabling some tests, customising the behaviour, or language specific checks.

 .. _localising_virtaal#more: